 - If you cannot attend the HOA meetings, vote by absentee ballot or VOTE BY PROXY!

 - Be aware of tips to prevent HOA election fraud and make proposals to your association board and homeowners to ensure election integrity.

-- Petition the board to terminate an unethical or incompetent HOA property manager.
+- terminate an unethical or incompetent HOA property manager

-- If you have exhausted all efforts to resolve any HOA dispute, “a homeowner has the right to sue the HOA for breach of its fiduciary duties.“
+- Be patient and civil.
+Give your HOA Board and property management company a chance to right their wrongs.
+If you have exhausted all means to resolve your HOA dispute, “a homeowner has the right to sue the HOA for breach of its fiduciary duties.”

 - To get clarity on your HOA rights & AVOID missteps, ALWAYS seek legal counsel & ALWAYS GET MORE THAN 1 OPINION!!!
 For extremely affordable legal advice, consult with a LegalShield attorney.